Neal-C/exploring_cairo/README.md

 # Cairo & Starknet contracts

+STARK is a proof system.
+It uses cutting-edge cryptography to provide polylogarithmic verification resources and proof size, with minimal and post-quantum-secure assumptions.

 Starknet contracts are programs specifically designed to run within the Starknet OS.
 The Starknet OS is a Cairo program itself, which means that any operation executed by the Starknet OS can be proven and succinctly verified.

 ## Notes